-5-(and 6)-carboxyfluorescein diacetate, succinimidyl ester (5,6 CFDA,SE; CFSE), is a fluorogenic reagent which is frequently used in cell labeling and cell proliferation procedures.
-Non-fluorescent and moderately hydrophobic in its di-esterified form, 5,6 CFDA,SE easily penetrates lipid bi-layers of living cells and is quickly converted to the amine-reactive, green fluorescent form (CFSE) upon cleavage of the acetate groups by intracellular esterases.
-This highly fluorescent form is membrane-impermeant and is retained on and within the cells, while any excess CFSE probe is easily washed away in subsequent wash steps.
+CFSE is a fluorogenic reagent which is frequently used in cell labeling and cell proliferation procedures.
+Non-fluorescent and moderately hydrophobic in its di-esterified form, the dye easily penetrates lipid bi-layers of living cells and is quickly converted to the amine-reactive, green fluorescent form (CFSE) upon cleavage of the acetate groups by intracellular esterases.
+This highly fluorescent form is membrane-impermeant and is retained on and within the cells, while any excess probe is easily washed away in subsequent wash steps.
+Because CFSE forms a strong bond inside the cell, it is retained within the cell indefinitely and is inherited by daughter cells.
+It will not be incorporated into adjacent cells.

 SKU: 6162